Background

 • To discuss the existing conversation in the media on Brahmaputra, and deliberate if there is a need to change the narrative around the basin

-• To facilitate cross-learning between the stakeholder representing the Brahmaputra River Basin and Mekong River Basin
+• To facilitate cross-learning between the stakeholders representing the Brahmaputra River Basin and Mekong River Basin

-• To establish dialogue between science, academia and policymakers to transform water conflicts into cooperation
+• To establish a dialogue between science, academia, and policymakers to transform water conflicts into cooperation

 Expected outcomes